xinyzhang9/call-from-little-monster/README.md

 # call-from-little-monster
 I did this mock-call application to demonstrate some features of audio and video in HTML5 and how to control them using JavaScript.
+It is also a good practice on CSS3.
 One day, you receive a call from your favorite girl: little monster...
 # how to play
 The lovely girl "little monster" is calling you...